Islandora-Collaboration-Group/ISLE/docs/specifications/resource-matrix.md

 * **Please note:** These are recommended defaults which sometimes include a range.
 Your needs may require more resources to be added.
 It is **not recommended** to go below the defaults for the Staging and Production environments.

-* For the Production and Staging storage needs, ISLE Endusers should plan on these numbers increasing over time as their collections grow.
+* For the Production and Staging storage needs, ISLE End users should plan on these numbers increasing over time as their collections grow.

 * It is generally recommended that Staging and Production mirror each other in size.